By Globalization PartnersSeptember 2020

 - Lawful contract termination proceedings.

-Given the country-by-country differences related to this short-term employment format, many organizations hiring abroad work with a global professional employer organization (PEO) with employer record services to navigate this unique type of worker relationship safely and lawfully.
+Given the country-by-country differences related to limited-term employment, many organizations hiring abroad work with a global professional employer organization (PEO) with employer record services to navigate this unique type of worker relationship safely and lawfully.

 Both private companies and public institutions use limited-term employment.
 Organizations are most likely to go with a fixed short-term employee under the following circumstances: